maxent-ai/converse/README.md

 4. What was the average agent response time/average hold time?
 5. What was being said on calls?

-and more... converse might be of a small help.
+and more... pyconverse might be of a small help.

-## What can *Converse* do?
+## What can *PyConverse* do?

-At the moment converse can do few things that broadly fall into these categories:-
+At the moment pyconverse can do few things that broadly fall into these categories:-

 1. Emotion identification
 2. Empathetic statement identification